exercism/python/concepts/strings/about.md

 ```

-Code points within a `str` can be referenced by 0-based index number from the right:
+Code points within a `str` can be referenced by `0-based index` number from the left:

 ```python
 creative = '창의적인'